reims2/reims2-docs/src/dev/philscore.md

 _Improving the score means subtracting from it so it gets smaller.
 Worsening it means adding to it._

 1. Calculate the _initial_ PhilScore based on the sum of the deltas of sphere, cylinder, axis (and additional).
-   - The summands are weighted.
-The sphere and cylinder deltas count a lot more than the axis and additional deltas.
+   - The deltas are weighted, i.e. the sphere and cylinder deltas count a lot more than the axis and additional deltas.
 2. **Worsen** the score if the desired sphere is positive AND if it's bigger than the lens sphere.
-3. **Improve** the score if the glasses matches after sphere+cylinder transformation (like Diane explained to me)
+3. **Improve** the score if the glasses matches after sphere+cylinder transformation (_spherical equivalent_)
    - _The score get's improved slightly more if lens sphere is positive_
    - We do this **only for singlefocal** glasses.
 4. **Improve** the score if lens sphere is bigger than desired sphere AND lens cylinder is smaller than the desired cylinder.
-OR the other way round (lens sphere smaller than desired AND lens cylinder bigger than desired).
+OR the other way round (sphere smaller AND cylinder bigger).
    - _The score get's improved more if sphere delta matches cylinder delta_
-   - `if (lens.sphere > rx.sphere AND rx.cylinder > lens.cylinder) OR (lens.sphere < rx.sphere AND rx.cylinder < lens.cylinder)`
+   - `if (lens.sphere > rx.sphere AND lens.cylinder < rx.cylinder) OR (lens.sphere < rx.sphere AND lens.cylinder > rx.cylinder)`
-5. **Improve** the score if the spheres are equal and the cylinder delta is small.
+5. **Improve** the score if the spheres are equal and the cylinder delta is small (<= 0.75).

 Important note: The score get's improved only if it's not smaller 0 after the improvement (i.e. if initial score is 0.2 and we want to subtract 0.5, it'll stay at 0.2).

-## Things that could be improved
+## Things that could be improved or make no sense

 - Let the score get below zero or at least exactly zero.
 The current algorithm has weird side effects if a score is just a tad too small so that it won't get improved.
-- Use a better (=> heigher) weigth for the additional delta in the initial Philscore.
+- Use a better (=> higher) weight for the additional delta in the initial Philscore.
 That way we can avoid the filtering by additional.
-- Use a better weigth (maybe even nonlinear based on lens cylinder) for the axis, so we can avoid the filtering by axis.
+- Use a better weight (maybe even nonlinear based on lens cylinder) for the axis, so we can avoid the filtering by axis.
 - Also improve the score for multifocals based on the sphere+cylinder transformation, no clue why it's currently not the case.

 ## Further reading